miklevin/MikeLev.in/fasthtml.md

 FastHTML has no templates.
 FastHTML has no mixed context.
 There's no directory diving.
-And even though JavaScript and CSS are really still in the picture, you never have to look at it.
+And even though JavaScript and CSS are really still in the picture, you almost never have to look at it.
 So what does this miracle spin on webdev in Python look like?

 #### FastHTML Example